xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 </pre>
 </div>

-For simplicty, we will simply connect subnet 192.168.1.0/24 present on CE1 to 192.168.2.0/24 present in CE2.
+For simplicty, we will connect subnet 192.168.1.0/24 present in CE1 to 192.168.2.0/24 present in CE2.
 We are using a PE-CE subinterface  (with VLAN 1) under VRF 1 on PE1 and PE4.
-On the CE we are using static routing to point to gateway PE.
+On both of the CE nodes we are using static routing to reach gateway PE.
 For a scaled network, there can be eBGP or other routing protocols for exchange of route information between PE and CE which is out of scope for this tutorial.
-The respective configuration on the PE/CE nodes are listed below:
+The respective configurations on the PE/CE nodes are listed below:

 #### PE1
 <div class="highlighter-rouge">